• Skip to primary navigation

 1. Start by placing 1 stick (½ cup) unsalted butter in the freezer for 15-30 minutes and allow it to harden.

-2. In one bowl, add 2 ¼ cups gluten free flour blend, ½ cup brown sugar, 1 Tbsp. baking powder, ½ tsp. baking soda, ½ tsp. kosher salt, 2 tsp. ground cinnamon, 1 tsp. ground ginger, and ¼ tsp. ground nutmeg.
-Stir until all of the dry ingredients are completely combined.
+2. In one bowl, add 2 ¼ cups gluten free flour blend, ½ packed cup brown sugar, 1 Tbsp. baking powder, ½ tsp. baking soda, ½ tsp. kosher salt, 2 tsp. ground cinnamon, 1 tsp. ground ginger, and ¼ tsp. ground nutmeg.
+Stir until all of the dry ingredients are completely combined, breaking apart any clumps of brown sugar.

 3. Add ½ cup pumpkin puree, ½ cup heavy whipping cream, 1 egg, and 1 tsp. vanilla extract to a separate bowl and stir until all of the wet ingredients are completely combined.